 Locating the earth’s omphalos

-A satellite image gives, in orthographic projection [a two-dimensional projection of a three-dimensional object], a faithful representation of the proportions of the Middle East.
-It demonstrates clearly that the Land of Canaan lies at the crossroads to the great landmasses (and empires) of: Europe to the north-west; north along the Caucasus bridge, between the Caspian and Black Seas, into Russia; east to central Asia and on to the Far East; and Africa with the Arabian peninsula to the south.
+A satellite image displays in orthographic projection a faithful representation of the proportions to the “Middle East”.
+It demonstrates clearly the Land of Canaan at the crossroads to the great landmasses (and empires): Europe to the north-west; Eurasia to the north along the Caucasus bridge, between the Caspian and Black Seas; east to central Asia and from there to the Far East; and Africa and the Arabian peninsula to the south.

+I detect, then, a conflict of interest among our paragons of virtue over Jerusalem.
 But, to every thing there is a season, and a time to every purpose under the heaven:

 2 A time to be born, and a time to die; a time to plant, and a time to pluck up that which is planted; 3 A time to kill, and a time to heal; a time to break down, and a time to build up; 4 A time to weep, and a time to laugh; a time to mourn, and a time to dance; 5 A time to cast away stones, and a time to gather stones together; a time to embrace, and a time to refrain from embracing; 6 A time to get, and a time to lose; a time to keep, and a time to cast away; 7 A time to rend, and a time to sew; a time to keep silence, and a time to speak; 8 A time to love, and a time to hate; a time of war, and a time of peace.